AlexandreYembo/a-simple-cqrs/README.md

-# Example of A simple CQRS concept using: NodeJS, Redis, RabbitMQ, MongoDB.
+# Example of A simple CQRS Pattern by using: NodeJS, Redis, RabbitMQ, MongoDB.

 ## Basically this project include 2 segments:
 ### 1. A WebAPI to put some information and write data on Mongo Data Base and Send a event handler to execute a specific behavior.